wilson0x4d/X4DESO/X4D_Core/README.md

 ## Versions

+v1.18

+- API Version 100012
+- Updated 'currency type' enums which ESO devs renamed and also removed.

 v1.17

 - Several global functions in 3rd party libs are now local to prevent collision with other poorly written addons.